 Answering a question, the teacher said that there was no space for the morning assembly and a playground.

-the primary school, the teacher said that with the establishment of the middle school, the number of students and their problems would increase manifold.
+Pointing to the under-construction middle school on the premises of the primary school, the teacher said that with the establishment of the middle school, the number of students and their problems would increase manifold.

 All such schools are short of facilities, particularly furniture and washrooms.
 It is impossible to manage and maintain furniture for overcrowded schools, said an official of the district education office, Peshawar.
 He claimed that establishment of two or more primary schools in a single building was not feasible, but it was done as local MPAs wanted to oblige voters and create some posts to appoint own people.